Timber framing often uses less wood and resources, making it the most sustainable way of building out there.

+Timber framing is one of the best ways to conserve our resources because post and beam homes are special places that people love, and because they are loved, they are maintained over the years, and because of that care, post and beam homes last for centuries rather than decades.
 Buildings that are loved get maintained, and well-maintained buildings last far longer.
-Timber framing may be one of the best ways to conserve our resources because post and beam homes are special places that people love, and because they are loved, they are maintained over the years, and because of that care, post and beam homes last for centuries rather than decades.

 Timber, unlike 2×4 and 2×6 lumber, upon the end of the useful life of the timber frame or post and beam home, will be carefully dismantled and reused.
 Used 2x4s may one day be reused, but today are going into landfills, rotting, and releasing their stored carbon into the atmosphere.

 Wood is a carbon sink.
 If kept dry, wood lasts indefinitely.
 If you leave a tree in the forest to die a natural death, it will rot and release its stored carbon.
 If you cut down a tree at the end of its natural life, it has spent years storing carbon and producing oxygen.
 If you then fabricate it into a timber frame, and keep it dry for centuries, the post and beam home is acting as a long-term carbon storage unit.

 Post and beam homes can, and often do, use less wood than stick-built homes.
 The figure we’ve heard is around 30% less.
 There are some caveats here, and it may seem counter-intuitive at first, but take a look at the photo (at left) from Stewart Elliot of Riverbend Timber framing.

 Timber frame homes use big timbers which come from big trees.
 Here’s another counter-intuitive one.
 Big timbers come from big trees–sometimes old-growth trees.
 Big trees have spent many, many years storing carbon and producing oxygen.
 Today’s 2x4s are manufactured from young, small trees – trees that have not lived long enough to store much carbon or to have produced much oxygen.